mliew21396/remote-work-u2/week-5/gps2-2/README.md

 - Change that line of Driver Test code so it makes sense.
 - Run the code after making the changes to ensure it still works.

-## Release 9: Refactor for expandability (Optional)
-(In case you didn't get enough of the delicious horrible-code)

-Expand the program for the customer based on their requests.
-Use the methodology you've been practicing.

-Hi!
-I am a small bakery owner who has a Ruby program that calculates the number of items I need to bake for a customer with a favorite food.
-I love the program as it is, but I want to add a couple of features:

-1. The owner wants to have options to include a mix of all items, rather than favorite foods.
-2. The owner wants to add the following items to the menu: pudding (feeds two people), bundt cake (feeds 4 people), and mega-cupcakes (feeds 3 people).

-## Release 10: Submit Feedback for your Pair
+## Release 9: Submit Feedback for your Pair
 After your pairing session is over, submit feedback on [Feedbackinator](https://socrates.devbootcamp.com/feedback/new).

-## Release 11: Submit your challenge!
+## Release 10: Submit your challenge!
 Push your solution to GitHub in the [my_solution.rb](my_solution.rb) file.
 Remember to include your pair's name!